Hồ Tấn Quyền: Republic of Vietnam Navy

-On 26 October 1956, after a year of service in the National Army, he went on to serve the Republic of Vietnam Navy where he was promoted to the rank of Navy Major to assume the position of Commander of the Dau Hai area.
+On 26 October 1956, after a year of service in the National Army, Quyền went on to serve the Republic of Vietnam Navy where he was promoted to the rank of Navy Major to assume the position of Commander of the Dau Hai area.
 At this time, he, along with Colonel Linh Quang Viên, were observers of the Southeast Asian Inter-Defense Navy exercise on the aircraft carrier Enterprise for 15 days from Singapore to Subic Bay Philippines.
 By mid-1957, he was appointed Chief of Staff in the Navy Command led by Major Trần Văn Chơn as Commander.

-In August 1959, he was appointed as Navy Commander, replacing Major Trần Văn Chơn, who was sent to study at the Naval War College in the United States.
+In August 1959, Quyền was appointed as Navy Commander, replacing Major Trần Văn Chơn, who was sent to study at the Naval War College in the United States.
 In October 1959, he was promoted to the rank of Lieutenant Colonel in the Navy.
 He was very loyal to President Ngô Đình Diệm.
 In the mid-1960s, he established the Marine Force to prevent the infiltration of people and weapons by the North Vietnamese Army.

-On 11 November 1960, the Republic of Vietnam Airborne Division led a coup to overthrow the Diệm government, but he supported forces loyal to Diệm and the coup eventually collapsed.
+On 11 November 1960, the Republic of Vietnam Airborne Division led a coup to overthrow the Diệm government, but Quyền supported forces loyal to Diệm and the coup eventually collapsed.
 On 27 February 1962, when two pilots, Lieutenant Nguyễn Văn Cử and Lieutenant Phạm Phú Quốc, bombed the Independence Palace, he directed Navy warships to shoot down the attacking aircraft and they successfully shot down Quốc who was then captured by an RVNN patrol.
 Soon afterwards, he was promoted to the rank of Captain.
-On 3 January 1963, he was appointed as Commander of the operation "Waves of love", to pacify and secure the people in Nam Can, Ca Mau.
+On 3 January 1963, Quyền was appointed as Commander of the operation "Waves of love", to pacify and secure the people in Nam Can, Ca Mau.

 On 1 November 1963, a number of senior officers successfully organized a coup against Diệm.
-At 9:45 a.m. on 1 November, he was travelling on the Bien Hoa highway heading to Thu Duc, with two Navy officers under his command, Major Trương Học Lực, Commander of Region 3 Rivers and Captain Nguyễn Kim Hương Giang, commander of the 24th Volunteer Corps and commander Đoàn Giang Vận.
+At 9:45 a.m. on 1 November, Quyền was travelling on the Bien Hoa highway heading to Thu Duc, with two Navy officers under his command, Major Trương Học Lực, Commander of Region 3 Rivers and Captain Nguyễn Kim Hương Giang, commander of the 24th Volunteer Corps and commander Đoàn Giang Vận.
 These two officers were ordered by the generals leading the coup to remove him from the position of Commander of the Navy, so they tricked him into going to Thủ Đức and killed him in the rubber forest.
 Immediately after, the Revolutionary Military Council, chaired by General Dương Văn Minh, appointed Colonel Chung Tấn Cang to the position of Commander of the Navy.